BEng (Hons) Biomedical Materials Science & Engineering, Queen Mary College

 MFSSoc Member of the Chartered Society of Forensic Sciences

-MIMMM Member of the Institute of Materials, Minerals and Mining
+MIMMM Fellow of the Institute of Materials, Minerals and Mining

 MAE Member of Academy of Experts

-Sophie is a Chartered Engineer (CEng) and a Professional Member of the Institute of Materials, Minerals, and Mining (MIMMM).
+Sophie is a Chartered Engineer (CEng) and a Fellow of the Institute of Materials, Minerals, and Mining (MIMMM).
 She received her BEng and PhD (Eng) from Queen Mary College, University of London in Materials Science & Engineering.